kuhnrl30/LendingClub/README.md

 # Lending Club

-## A pakcage built to access the Lending Club API
+## A package built to access the Lending Club API

 ### List of Functions
 - AddFunds